howardck/BezierBlobs/README.md

 *Everything you always wanted to know about SwiftUI, superellipses, animated blobbie-type things, and the intersection thereof.
 More generally, how to smooth and animate SwiftUI **`Shape`** objects whose paths consist primarily of computed vertices and the line segments between them.*

 This project explores using SwiftUI to create a superellipse-based **`Shape`** object, using a parametric equation to create an array of `(CGPoint, CGVector)` pairs describing the curve.
-Each `CGPoint` is a vertex on the curve, and its corresponding `CGVector` is a unit vector describing the orthogonal (aka normal) at that point.
+Each `CGPoint` is a vertex on the curve; its corresponding `CGVector` is a unit vector describing the orthogonal, aka normal, at that point.

 `numPoints`, one of the more important arguments to the `SuperEllipse()` initializer, specifies how many vertex/normal pairs to compute.
 This determines how well or poorly the curve approximates its geometric ideal.
 Catmull-Rom smoothing during the `SuperEllipse.path()` drawing process goes a long way to making a jagged-looking curve attractive again.